-Move the write protection switch on the main electronics module into position: ON hardware write protection enabled/OFF (factory setting) hardware write protection disabled.
+Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection/setting to OFF (factory setting) disables hardware write protection.

-In the Locking status parameter, the Hardware locked option is displayed $\rightarrow \boxminus 143$ .
-In addition, the $\boxdot$ symbol appears on the local display in front of the parameters in the header of the operational display and in the navigation view when hardware write protection is enabled.
+In the Locking status parameter, the Hardware locked option is displayed → ■ 145.
+When hardware write protection is enabled, the ® symbol appears in the header of the measured value display and in the navigation view in front of the parameters.

-- 5. Inserting the display module. - 6.
+- 5. Insert the display module. - 6.
 Close the housing cover.